mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetAgentIds(v []string)
 ```

-SetAgentIds gets a reference to the given datadog.Nullable\[\]string and assigns it to the AgentIds field.
+SetAgentIds gets a reference to the given common.Nullable\[\]string and assigns it to the AgentIds field.

 <a name="SourcesItem.SetAgentIdsNil"></a>
 ### func \(\*SourcesItem\) [SetAgentIdsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L589>)